A bachelor degree with a 2:1 (hons) in any subject or other proof of your ability to study at Masters level.

 A level of maturity associated with personal reflection on a variety of adult and childhood experiences and developed interpersonal skills, to be assessed at interview.

 Satisfactory police clearance.
-We will send you a form for this.
+We’ll send you a form for this.

 Opportunities for the accreditation of prior learning and prior experiential learning exist through the School's credit accumulation and transfer procedures.